Karrimor: Karrimor SF

+The Karrimor SF (Special Forces) sub-brand was established in 1995.
+The Karrimor team together with, the designer Deric Gollop applyed technologies developed for the civilian outdoor market to produce specialist load carriage solutions for military special forces and law enforcement units.
+The range gained particular traction in Commonwealth military circles and saw operational use by British forces during campaigns in Afghanistan and Iraq.

-Financial distress and post-receivership new company history
+Financial distress and post-receivership

 During the late 1990s and 2000s, Karrimor's business grew but its financial robustness faltered as it took on investors and bought other companies.
 The UK was again in recession during 1990–1993, which was weathered without redundancies.
 As the economy recovered and entered an extended boom, and the business continued to demonstrate its commercial strength, reputation and win yet further awards (see above), the family sold the majority of the business in stages to outside investors (25% in 1993, and much of the remainder in 1996) to gain external investment, as the business sought to consolidate and expand its market position by growing through acquisition and increase its market presence in related areas such as retail and distributorships.